tbensky/npct/README.md

 # tl;dr

-* This presents programming and construction of an inexpensive (approx $20 USD) hardware contact tracer
+* This presents programming and construction of an inexpensive (approx $20 USD) hardware contact tracer.
-* It does not use a mobile phone or the Internet at all
+* It does not use a mobile phone or the Internet at all.
-* It uses an ESP32 to broadcast one's health information using Bluetooth Low Energy and to log the same from those around you
+* It uses an ESP32 to
+ * broadcast one's health information using Bluetooth Low Energy,
+ * and to log the same from those around you.
 * Participate in contact tracing!
 Build it, configure it and carry it around

 # The *No Phone* Contact Tracer (NPCT) Project